-When I looked through home theater and video forums, I kept seeing the same worries: people have shelves of recorded TV shows, boxes of family VHS tapes, and an aging DVD recorder that is starting to fail, yet most new DVD recorders with hard drive seem discontinued or only available second-hand.
+When I looked through home theater and video forums, I kept seeing the same worries: people have shelves of recorded TV shows, boxes of family VHS tapes, and an aging DVD recorder that is starting to fail, yet most new DVD recorders with hard drive are discontinued or only available second-hand.
 Some users want one box that records TV, edits recordings, and does simple VHS to DVD transfers, but feel lost in model numbers, old connectors, and confusing product labels that mix up player and recorder.

 This page focuses on what still makes sense to buy today if you need a DVD recorder with hard drive, which specific models are still worth attention, and when it is more practical to move to a computer-based workflow for recording and disc creation.